Global Warming & Transportation

 Our local infrastructure must also transition to a more sustainable footing.
 The transition to electric vehicles, bicycles, and more walking will require near and long term modifications.
 For example, many more public and private EV Charging stations will be necessary for EVs in shopping areas, libraries, and schools.
 Additional bicycle lanes will be needed on roadways, while parking lots at shops, businesses, libraries, and schools may require improved and more secure bicycle racks.

 - Need access to a publicly available charging station at work or in town?
 Need a bike lane or shopping area bicycle rack?
 Help us start a campaign.
-Contact Sustainable Putnam via the Contact page.
+Contact us at [email protected].

 Transportation is the single largest sector of carbon emissions for most residents in our region.
 It’s greater than home heating, electricity, food, or waste.
 If you’re in the market for a new car, or are able to eliminate a vehicle from your household fleet, the positive impacts you’ll create for our air quality, our health, and global warming will be immediate and dramatic.
 We Americans drive a lot, and much of our driving — even in EVs — is unsustainable.
 With internet-based technology, such as video conferencing, we can dramatically reduce the time and money we spend sitting inside a vehicle, and spend more time enjoying the company of friends, family, neighbors, and the natural world.